- Financial Services Guide

 The blue columns in the chart plot the one-year returns to 30 June in each of the years listed along the horizontal axis.

-Each point on the green line indicates the average annual return over the 10 years to the date at that point.
+Each point on the red line indicates the average annual return over the 10 years to the date at that point.
 The line therefore represents the moving 10 year average.

-Each point on the red line indicates the average target annual return over the 10 years to the date at that point.
-The line therefore represents the moving 10 year average target return.
+Each point on the green line indicates the average target annual return over the 10 years to the date at that point.
+The line, therefore, represents the moving 10 year average target return.

 For more information about the investment choices available to members, please visit our Investment Options page.